OSOceanAcoustics/echoregions/docs/source/installation.rst

 ============

-EchoRegions is available and tested for Python>=3.8.
+Echoregions is available and tested for Python>=3.9.
 The latest branch can be installed via the following:

 .. code-block:: console